frederikvig/nyum/_recipes/roasted-chicken.md

 ---

-> Add the chicken to a roasting pan and roast it for ½ hour, before adding the onions, carrots, and fennel.
-Toss with salt, pepper, 20 sprigs of thyme, and olive oil before adding.
+> Add the chicken to a roasting pan and roast it for ½ hour.
+Toss the onions, carrots, and fennel with salt, pepper, 20 sprigs of thyme, and olive oil.
+Add it to the roasting pan and put it back in oven.

 ---